Fast Structured Orthogonal Dictionary Learning using Householder Reflections: Problem formulation and result summary

 We refer by \(u_i\) the entries of the vector \(\mathbf{u}\), and denote by $||\mathbf{u}||_\infty = \max |u_i|$, the infinity-norm of $\mathbf{u}$.
 We denote by $||\mathbf{A}||_F$ (with $||\mathbf{A}||^2_F = \text{Trace}(\mathbf{A^\textsf{T}A})$) the Frobenius norm of matrix $\mathbf{A}$.
 We refer by $X_{ij}$ the entries of matrix $\mathbf{X}$.

 We use the following sparsity model on \(\mathbf{X}\): the support is drawn from an iid Bernoulli distribution with parameter \(\theta\):

-All entries on the support are drawn from an i.i.d Uniform distribution in the range $[1, 2]$.
+All entries on the support are drawn from an i.i.d Uniform distribution in the range $[1, 2]$ (See Section \ref{sec:pfs} for more details).
 Let $\mu$ be the mean of this distribution.
 We assume that $\theta$ and $\mu$ are known.
 We attempt to investigate the following questions in this work: \begin{enumerate} \item How many columns $p$ in $\mathbf{Y}$ are required to estimate $\mathbf{V}$ to reasonable accuracy? \item How does the recovery of $\mathbf{V}$ depend on the sparsity $\theta$ in $\mathbf{X}$ and how robust is this recovery to errors in $\mathbf{Y}$ ? \item What is the computational complexity of this estimate? \end{enumerate}

 In section \ref{sec:structured}, we analyze the case when $m=1$.
 We show that with $p=\Omega(\log n)$\footnote{Note that we say \(f(n)= \Omega(g(n))\) if \(\lvert f(n) \rvert \geq C \lvert g(n) \rvert \) for some constant \(C\) for all \(n\) large enough.} columns in $\mathbf{Y}$, it is possible to recover the underlying vector $\mathbf{u}$ accurately in the $l_\infty$ sense with $O(np)$ computations non-iteratively (as opposed to $O(n^2p)$ per iteration with a standard Procrustes based solution (see Section \ref{sec:prior})).
 Building on the ideas from Section \ref{sec:structured}, we propose algorithms for the case $m>1$ in Section \ref{sec:general}.
 We demonstrate with numerical experiments that the proposed algorithm improves both approximation error and computational performance compared to existing solutions when the number of columns $p$ is low.